Tiro-P/DND-Planning-Obsidian-Backup/Encyclopedia/Magic/Magic.md

 			- Ethum can be blighted it will try to avoid it but it'll separate back into mundane material and it will be divested of its magic
 			- ik one of the main downsides of being blighted is you can't use ethum is it like a magnetic repelling force thing or does it get destroyed or just not cooperate?
 				- It actively avoids them like two same charged magnets and is uncooperative with them
-		- does ethum have it's own inherent power or is it just a conduit/amplifier for it's users.
-Like paint can be pretty but it isn't inherently artistic.
-Or is it like divine inspiration kinda like the magic equivalent of those bladeless “air multiplier” fans
-		- Ethum crafting is either a religious style blessing of clay (any other materials?) or scientific methods and discovery
-			- is that like having things around the lab that'll turn to ethum when they find something cool?
-			- Ethum is made by Astarte to assist creatives

 		- ethum can be used for any medium of art, are there different types of ethum?
 Or does it change at will between ink and paint and clay.
 - [[Isil]]
 	- solidified moonlight **very dense magic**, magic made solid, not just solid magic.
 Can't be used to cast directly